 #MainstreamingSustainability

-In the first of a series of highlevel webinars organised as part of our 10th-anniversary celebrations, CEEW kickstarted the journey with a discussion on 'Shifting Sustainability from the Margin to the Mainstream', with INGER ANDERSEN, Executive Director, UNEP; JAMSHYD N. GODREJ, CEEW Chairperson; BAHAR DUTT, environment journalist and Associate Professor, Shiv Nadar University; MINIYA CHATTERJI, CEO, Sustain Labs Paris, and Founding Director, Anant Fellowship for Climate Action; and ARCHANA SORENG, Member, UN Secretary General's Youth Advisory

-Group on Climate Change.
+In the first of a series of highlevel webinars organised as part of our 10th-anniversary celebrations, CEEW kickstarted the journey with a discussion on 'Shifting Sustainability from the Margin to the Mainstream', with INGER ANDERSEN, Executive Director, UNEP: JAMSHYD N. GODREJ, CEEW Chairperson; BAHAR DUTT, environment journalist and Associate Professor, Shiv Nadar University; MINIYA CHATTERJI, CEO, Sustain Labs Paris, and Founding Director, Anant Fellowship for Climate Action; and ARCHANA SORENG.
+Member, UN Secretary General's Youth Advisory Group on Climate Change.

 "Sustainability is not an accidental headline.
 It is our best bet to minimise the risks and impacts of crises such as COVID-19.
 It must be at the heart of our recovery.
 I am delighted to join CEEW's discussion on a sustainable future."

 INGER ANDERSEN Executive Director United Nations Environment Programme (UNEP)

-74% India's CO2 emissions are from the manufacture of iron & steel, cement, ammonia, and chemicals (primarily petrochemicals)
+Re-energising India after the pandemic: building resilience and future pathways are from the manufacture of iron & steel, cement, ammonia, and chemicals (primarily petrochemicals)